jdereg/json-io/README.md

 #### All of the values below are public constants from `JsonWriter`, used by placing them as keys in the arguments map.

-    DATE_FORMAT             // Set this to the date format string you wish dates to be
+    DATE_FORMAT             // Set this format string to control the format dates are
                             // written.
 Example: `yyyy/MM/dd HH:mm`.
 Can also be a
                             // DateFormat instance.
 Can also be the constant
                             // JsonWriter.ISO_DATE_FORMAT or